Guide, Updated 18 May 2026

 UK city driving test comparison 2024-25 sorted by pass rate

-Structural drivers of low pass rate, Birmingham and London 2024-25
+Structural drivers of low pass rate, Glasgow and Newcastle 2024-25

 Roundabouts, dual carriageway, box junctions per mile